cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-OCTAVE MAINTENANCE-EN.md

 # Context

-CS Group responsabilities for OCTAVE Tools/Components for Processing/Acquisition/Visualization/Use of TeleMeasurements are as follows:
+CS Group responsabilities for OCTAVE Tools/Components for Processing/Acquisition/Visualization/Operation of TeleMeasures are as follows:
 * Development, Maintenance, Missionisation

 The features are as follows:
-* Tools and Components for Processing, Acquisition, Visualization for the Exploitation of Telemetry
+* Processing, Acquisition, Visualization Tools and Components for Telemetry Exploitation
-* Support to users for the configuration of the platform for the mission
+* User support for configuring the platform for the mission
-* Maintenance of related products:
+* Maintaining related products:
 * __BTG__ (Generic Test Bench)
-* __PHARAO/PHARAO-CDT__ (Test Conduct for the “Atomic Clock Project by Cooling Atoms in Orbit”)
+* __PHARAO/PHARAO-CDT__ (Test Conduct for “Atomic Clock Project by Atom Cooling in Orbit”)
 * __AGATA__ (Generic Autonomy Architecture, Tests and Application)
-* __CLOVIS__ (VISualization Software Component)
+* __CLOVIS__ (VISualization SOFTWARE Component)
-* __SVOM/SVOM-CDT__ (Test run for “Space-based multi-band astronomical Variable Objects Monitor”).
+* __SVOM/SVOM-CDT__ (Test conduct for “Space-based multi-band astronomical Variable Objects Monitor”).

 # Project implementation